 If the money isn’t there, now’s the time to come up with a plan for what to do.
-Will you earn more money or just buy less gifts?
-Once you have a general idea of how much money you have to spare, you can use that as your gift giving budget goal.
-Now you’re ready to set a gifting budget!
+Will you earn more money or buy fewer gifts?
+Once you have a general idea of how much money you have to spare, you can use that as your gift-giving budget goal.
+Now, you’re ready to set a gifting budget!

-This is also a good time to list all of the times where you’d usually buy gifts.
-Major holidays are the most common, but some families like to give gifts for other reasons too, like good grades, Valentine’s Day, and so on.
+This is also a good time to list all of the times when you’d usually buy gifts.
+Major holidays are the most common, but some families like to give gifts for other reasons, like good grades, Valentine’s Day, etc.

-This can sometimes be an eye opener, but you have to do it.
-Do your best to go through your bank statements or receipts from the past year and organize them into categories based on what you listed in step 1.
+This can sometimes be an eye-opener, but you have to do it.
+Please do your best to go through your bank statements or receipts from the past year and organize them into categories based on what you listed in step 1.
 This is a time to add any more people to your gifting list that you might have forgotten!
-Then calculate how much money you spent on gifts.
+Then, calculate how much money you spend on gifts.

 If you don’t have actual information, do your best to guesstimate rough amounts.
 It’s not as accurate, but it will still help you get a general idea of how to set your budget categories up later.

 A note on non-gifts as gifts.
-A lot of families, especially parents, will give gifts for holidays that are not really gifts at all.
-A great example of this are clothes, toiletries, and other personal care items that otherwise would still be necessary.
-Consider moving these costs to their appropriate household budget category or at least keep them in mind when setting your gift giving budget
+Many families, especially parents, will give gifts for holidays that are not really gifts at all.
+A great example of this is clothes, toiletries, and other personal care items that otherwise would still be necessary.
+Consider moving these costs to their appropriate household budget category, or at least keep them in mind when setting your gift-giving budget.

-It might be stressful, but you have to look critically at your spending.
+It might be stressful, but you must consider your spending.
 Does it line up with the amount of money your budget allows for giving gifts?
-If it does you’re doing great and this is going to be really easy.
-But for most people it probably doesn’t align with what you should (or at least think you should) be spending on gifts.
+If it does, you’re doing great, and this is going to be really easy.
+But for most people, it probably doesn’t align with what you should (or at least think you should) be spending on gifts.

-You could also use this as an opportunity to reflect on the value of the gifts you’ve been giving.
-Especially when it comes to your kids.
-Are the gifts from the past year still regularly in use, or is there a portion that are broken or unloved?
+You could also use this as an opportunity to reflect on the value of the gifts you’ve been giving, especially when it comes to your kids.
+Are the gifts from the past year still regularly in use, or is there a portion that is broken or unloved?